percona/everest-doc/docs/administer/rbac.md

 ## Validate your RBAC policy

-To verify that your Role-Based Access Control (RBAC) policies are functioning correctly, you can execute the following command to validate them.
+You can verify whether your Role-based access control (RBAC) policies are functioning correctly by executing the following command:

 ```sh
 everestctl settings rbac validate --policy-file